Forms for Committees, programs, candidacy, certificates, and graduation

 Students who wish to appeal their residence classification.

 Used by students to apply for the regional tuition differential rate.
 A student must reside in Catoosa, Dade, Fannin, Murray, Walker, and Whitfield counties in Georgia and Jackson county in Alabama to be eligible.
+This form must be submitted for every semester of enrollment in order to maintain regional tuition differential rate.

 To change degree program.